-The Draft Environmental Impact Statement (DEIS) for the Stanislaus National Forest‘s new winter travel plan was published on August 24, 2018.
-Alternative 5 is the forest’s “preferred alternative” — click here for a link to the high-res map (pdf) — and with some key exceptions (see below) we feel that it does a decent job of establishing a balanced baseline for winter management that accommodates appropriate existing snowmobile routes and play areas along Highways 4 and 108, and also provides some limited protections for important non-motorized recreation zones, wildlife, and natural resources.
+DEIS: The Draft Environmental Impact Statement (DEIS) for the Stanislaus National Forest‘s new winter travel plan was published on August 24, 2018.
+Alternative 5 was the forest’s “preferred alternative” — click here for a link to the high-res map (pdf) — and with some key exceptions (see below) we felt that it did a decent job of establishing a balanced baseline for winter management that accommodates appropriate existing snowmobile routes and play areas along Highways 4 and 108, and also provides some limited protections for important non-motorized recreation zones, wildlife, and natural resources.

 Pacific Valley and Eagle/Night Near Natural Areas